Tipper insurance

 What our expert says...

 “Don’t automatically assume that comprehensive cover will be more expensive than third-party or third-party, fire and theft.
-Many insurance providers consider tipper trucks as high-risk and could charge more for basic cover than fully comprehensive.
+Many insurance providers consider tipper trucks as high-risk and could charge more for basic cover than comprehensive.
 That’s why it’s a good idea to shop around and compare quotes, as you may be able to find a cheaper deal with a higher level of cover.”

 - Julie Daniels, Insurance expert